FY 2014 Financial and Program Performance Highlights

 EPA carries out its mission to protect human health and the environment with the support of strong financial management.
-For the 13th consecutive year, EPA’s Office of Inspector General (OIG) issued an unqualified or “clean” opinion on the agency’s financial statements.
-A clean opinion means that the agency’s numbers are reliable.
+For the 15th consecutive year, EPA’s Office of Inspector General (OIG) issued an unqualified or “clean” opinion on the Agency’s financial statements.
+A clean opinion means that the Agency’s numbers are reliable.

 EPA’s Financial Statements